List of fictional canines

-This list of fictional canines is subsidiary to the list of fictional animals and is a collection of various notable canine characters that appear in various works of fiction.
+This list of fictional canines is subsidiary to the lists of fictional animals and is a collection of various notable canine characters that appear in various works of fiction.
 It is limited to well-referenced examples of canines.
 These lists are for all canines except dogs, including coyotes, jackals, foxes, and wolves.
 Hyenas are not canines.
 Fantasy beasts like Werewolves are excluded.
 Dogs can be found in List of fictional dogs.
 Wolves can be found in List of fictional wolves.
 Foxes can be found in List of fictional foxes.